aappleby/metron/docs/TemporalLogic.md

 # Tracing Code

 The solution that Metron settled on involves a couple of passes through the codebase.
-In the first pass, we bootstrap our understanding of the codebase by "tracing" it, which involves walking through each line of code and looking for all reads and writes to member variables.
+In the first pass, we bootstrap our understanding by "tracing" the code, which involves walking through each line and looking for all reads and writes to member variables.
 Luckily we don't care about the _values_ stored in them, only the ordering of the reads and writes.

-Let's start by looking at a trivial function with no branches:
+Let's look at a trivial program with no branches:

 ```
 class Thing {